WordPress/openverse/documentation/projects/proposals/publish_dataset/20230719-implementation_plan_initial_data_dump.md

 A number of alternatives were discussed
 [in the issue for this implementation plan](https://github.com/WordPress/openverse/issues/2669).
-Below are several alternatives and why they were chosen not to be viable.
+Below are several alternatives and why they were deemed unsuitable.

 ### Leveraging a snapshot export